 A: Start by reviewing the IT Software Catalog.
 Click on individual software icons to read more about what it offers and view available training opportunities.
 Many of these trainings are prerecorded and can be viewed at any time.

 Because DU portfolio is a homegrown system, we do not need to worry about an impending end to a contract.
 Because we anticipate the needs of DU Portfolio being met by multiple platforms, some which already exist, you may begin moving resources to already-existing repositories at any time.
 For course-based ePortfolios, we anticipate launching its replacement in Winter 2023.
 We intend to de-commission DU portfolio completely by approximately summer 2024.

 Q: What is the plan for transitioning to new platform/s?

 A: Training and support will be provided in advance of new platform adoption.
-For already-existing platforms, we anticipate beginning training campaigns in Spring 2022.
+For already-existing platforms, we anticipate beginning training campaigns in Fall 2022.
 Training for replacement technology will be provided as those platforms are adopted.